 - 7.1.1.
 The parties are committed to and will observe fair treatment principles in establishing and maintaining practices that ensure fairness and equity for all employees.
 All processes and strategies implemented in accordance with this Agreement will comply with relevant legislation. - 7.1.2.
 The CWT recognises that harassment and discrimination in employment practices and the provision of services is inappropriate and illegal. - 7.1.3.
-The CWT will continue to appoint and maintain Fair Treatment Officers. - 7.1.4.
+The CWT will continue to appoint and maintain Contact Officers. - 7.1.4.
 The CWT will take necessary and positive steps to ensure that harassment and discrimination are eliminated.
 This includes appropriate strategies and procedures that raise awareness of and aim to prevent harassment and discrimination. - 7.1.5.
 Merit is the only basis for selection of individuals for employment and promotion. - 7.1.6.
 Any harassment or discrimination applied in the course of making any decision regarding employees will not be tolerated. - 7.1.7.
-The Fair Treatment Policy, as amended, allows employees to seek redress for any form of harassment or discrimination.
+The Fair Treatment guideline provides the process by which employees are able to seek redress for any form of harassment or discrimination.